blakedehaas/clare/README.md

     pip install -r requirements.txt
     ```

-3.  **Set up Weights & Biases:**
+3.  **(Optional) Set up Weights & Biases:**
-    Log in to your Weights & Biases account from the command line.
+    If using Weights & Biases, log in to your Weights & Biases account from the command line.
 You will be prompted to enter your API key (found on your W&B profile settings page):
     ```bash
     wandb login
     ```